 Stovetop: Check the back of your rice for instructions on how to cook the rice.

 Instant Pot: Different types of rice require different cooking times.
-Here’s a link to a guide on how to cook rice in your instant pot.
+Here’s a link to how to cook rice in your instant pot.

 Crockpot: I usually make my rice in the instant pot because it’s quicker but here’s a link to cooking rice in the crockpot.